3 things I notice as a therapist

 Over the years, I've noticed some common things in my work with people.
 I've been doing this type of work for about 12 years now.
 Here's a list of some things that I've learned through my 12 years in the field.

-• True listening allows you to see more than what's being said.
+• True listening is much more than what's being said.
 You know the feeling, when you can hear your friend saying one thing as their body is communicating another.
 Maybe you catch a glimpse of their quivering lip as their voice trails off as their talking about their kid who's sick and having problems sleeping for the 5th night in row.
 Or a sad gaze of the checkout clerk as they ask, "Find everything you're looking for today?"
 True listening is where your body is also picking up on instinctual signals and cues that you may otherwise miss if you're distracted.
 Exercise: The next time you talk to someone-Try intentionally listening with your full attention and notice what a difference it makes.

 Comments